 Doctorate program applicants are encouraged to apply at least six months prior to the start of any semester.
-This application process allows ample time for acceptance and development an academic schedule.
+This application process allows ample time for an admissions decision and development of an academic schedule.
 The Admission Committee reviews all documents and will request an interview with the applicant prior to making an admission decision for a limited number of applicants to become resident or non-resident candidates for the degree.

 A faculty admission committee will evaluate each applicant’s candidacy once all admissions materials have been received.
 The doctorate admission process requires the candidate to: